 - Ensure they receive all relevant policies and company materials, e.g. company handbook.
 Allow them time to read through and be on-hand to answer any questions.
 Give them copies to take away and ask them to return them, with their signature to verify they have read them.

-- Make sure they have completed all required health qualifications.
+- Make sure they have completed all required health and safety qualifications.

 - Start training.